NickAmes/serial-cv/README.md

 =====
 The 'firmware' folder contains the firmware for the device itself.
 To compile, you'll need the avr-gcc toolchain.
-Adjust the Makefile for your programmer (usbtinyisp by default) and run make.
+Adjust the Makefile for your programmer and run make.

-The 'programs' folder contains a simple library for controlling the serial-cv board from a computer program (serial-cv.c), a utility to set the output voltage from a command line (setvoltage.c) and a program drive a synthesizer's pitch CV from MIDI events (monotron.c).
+The 'programs' folder contains a simple library for controlling the serial-cv board from a computer program (serial-cv.c), a utility to set the output voltage from a command line (setvoltage.c) and a program to control a synthesizer's pitch CV from MIDI events (monotron.c).
 The serial-cv library and the setvoltage utility should compile on any POSIX-compliant system (such as GNU/Linux).
-The monotron program requires the ALSA Sequencer and libasound, so it will only work on Linux.
+The monotron.c program requires the ALSA Sequencer and libasound, so it will only work on Linux.
 Run make to build.

 Author and License
 ==================
-This software was written by Nick Ames in 2013.
+This software was written by Nick Ames (nick@fetchmodus.org) in 2013.
 It is placed in the public domain, in the hope that it will be useful to someone.